RobertoFreireDev/Game-Engine/README.md

 - use map to draw all the background instead of using texture base64
 - use a toggle key to expand/collapse map editor so whole page shows the map

-other:

-- create restart function to load game or editor sprite again